julialorrayne/Healthcare-Revenue-Operations-Dashboard/README.md

 Revenue generation varies significantly both across departments and among providers within the same department, indicating that total revenue is driven by a combination of departmental service mix and individual provider performance.

-While certain departments consistently generate higher revenue, there is also noticeable intra-department variability, suggesting differences in case complexity, visit volume, and procedure mix among doctors.
+While certain departments consistently generate higher revenue, there is also noticeable intra-department variability, suggesting differences in case complexity and visit volume.

 High revenue variability within departments indicates that provider-level optimization can materially impact total departmental performance without expanding capacity.